CharlesCreativeContent/BentoText2Video/README.md

-This project demonstrates how to build a text-to-speech application using BentoML, powered by [XTTS](https://huggingface.co/coqui/XTTS-v2).
+This project demonstrates how to build a text-to-video application using BentoML, powered by [XTTS](https://huggingface.co/coqui/XTTS-v2).

 ## Prerequisites